jdyen/FREE/Readme.md

 ## Usage
 Once FREE has been installed there are two main functions to use: `FREEfit` and `FREEfitCV`.
 Both of these functions have a formula interface (`FREEfit.formula` and `FREEfitCV.formula`) and information about their use can be found by typing `?FREEfit` and `?FREEfitCV` in the R console.

+The `FREEfit` and `FREEfitCV` functions should determine automatically whether the model to be fitted is a function-valued response or function-valued predictor model.
+At this stage we expect some errors/warnings in this process; see the relevant help files for details.

 Mathematical and statistical details for each implementation, as well as a comparison of their performance, are discussed in:
 Yen JDL, et al. (in preparation) Function regression in ecology and evolution.